When is Ash Wednesday 2023, why do the dates change every year and what is its history?

 Due to the ever changing dates of Pancake Day, Ash Wednesday does change every year too and is always 46 days before Easter.
-Easter is determined as the Sunday following the first full moon that occurs on or after the March equinox, which is on March 21.
+Easter is determined as the Sunday following the first full moon that occurs on or after the March equinox.

 Why do Christians celebrate Ash Wednesday?

 Ash Wednesday is a Christian holy day of prayer and fasting.
 Many Christians attend special church masses and worship services.